 Security & Conflict

-Unfortunately, conflict and insecurity remain a structural concern to populations throughout Eurasia.
+Conflict and insecurity remain structural concerns to populations throughout Eurasia.
 From interstate war to regional sectarian tensions, matters of conflict and security are highly complex and layered instances.
 The effects of enduring conflict radiate out, combining humanitarian concern, with macro-level political discord.
 Beyond combat and humanitarian crises, the preservation of peace itself is often contingent on constant, pro-active dialogue.
 For durable resolution of both local and continental insecurity, third-party engagement is often indispensable.
 However, contextual expertise is critical to achieve any measure of success.